Star Search Croatia

-Star Search Croatia (Hrvatska traži zvijezdu, abbreviated as HTZ) was a Croatian singing reality competition television series that served as the second Croatian version of Pop Idol.
+Star Search Croatia (Hrvatska traži zvijezdu, abbreviated as HTZ) is a Croatian singing reality competition television series that served as the second Croatian version of Pop Idol.
 It ran on RTL Televizija for three seasons from 2009 to 2011.

 In an elimination-style format, the series employs a panel of judges who look for a person with the best singing talent.
 Contestants selected during auditions progress onto live shows, where the winner is decided by televote.
 The first season was won by Bojan Jambrošić, followed by Kim Verson and Goran Kos winning the second and the third seasons, respectively.

 In 2023, RTL rebooted the series under the title Superstar.

 Format

 The series consist of auditions and live shows.
 Antonija Blaće, known for participating and hosting the Croatian edition of Big Brother, is the host of the competition, which makes her the first person to host both local versions of these franchises.
 Due to hosting Big Brother in Spring 2011, she was replaced with Ivan Šarić.